pgeu/pgeu-system/docs/confreg/configuring.md

 Field country
 : Should the field asking for country be displayed on the registration form.
 This uses the country lookup table and includes the *Prefer not to say* option.
+This value is collected separately and is not appended to the invoice address.

 Field city
 : Should the field asking for city be displayed on the registration form.
 This is a free-text field.
+This value is collected separately and is not appended to the invoice address.

+Invoice recipient address
+: The invoice recipient address is built from the registration *Company* and *Address* fields only.
+Attendees should include all required address parts (city, postal code, country, etc.) in the Address field.

 Field nick
 : Should the field asking for nickname be displayed on the